saddle

 "Sierra Trails"[pdf]

-Carroll Creek Pack Station corrals.
+Carroll Creek Pack Station Corrals

 Up until approximately 1965 nearly every packer that worked for Mt.
 Whitney Pack Trains, since it first began back when Frank Chrysler and Ted Cook owned the outfit, packed out of the old Carroll Creek Pack Station.